Iain D. Campbell: Death

-Campbell committed suicide on 28 January 2017 at the age of 53, An early obituary, written by long-standing Free Church minister Donald Macleod, and published two days after Campbell's death, suggested Campbell was experiencing pain which may have affected the balance of his mind, but did not elaborate further.
+Campbell committed suicide on 28 January 2017 at the age of 53, having hung himself in hospital after being admitted earlier for treatment for a suspected overdose.
+An early obituary, written by long-standing Free Church minister Donald Macleod, and published two days after Campbell's death, suggested Campbell was experiencing pain which may have affected the balance of his mind, but did not elaborate further.

 An early report stated that Campbell's wife, Anne, had discovered emails on his computer and accused him of having several extra-marital affairs with members of his congregation.
 Two later stories in the Sunday Times, on 12 March 2017, presented a slightly different version of events.
 They stated that the initial reports were not correct and that Campbell had confessed his infidelity to his wife before taking his own life.
 She then found the emails on Campbell's computer.